aboutcoders/job-bundle/Resources/docs/basic-usage.md

 __Note:__ If you are using the job `abc.mailer` be aware that depending on the spool configuration emails are not sent until the kernel terminates.

-## Defining a custom job
+## Creating a custom job

-To register a custom job, you have to do two things:

-- Create the job class
-- Register the job class in the service container

-### Step 1: Create the job class

-First you have to create the class that will perform the actual work.
+To create a custom job you have to create a class that will perform the actual work.
 This can be any kind of class.

 ```php
 namespace My\Bundle\ExampleBundle\Job\MyJob;